-St. John’s Releases Resident Satisfaction Survey Results
+St. John’s releases Resident Satisfaction Survey results

-The City of St. John’s presented findings of the 2024 Resident Satisfaction Survey at the Committee of the Whole meeting on Tuesday.
+The City of St. John’s presented findings of the 2024 Resident Satisfaction Survey at the Committee of the Whole meeting this week.

 Most residents rated their overall satisfaction with the programs and services provided by the City high at 73 percent.
 That number was a four percent decrease from 2022.
 The decrease was attributed mainly to concerns around cost of living, crime and public safety.
 Issues such as public transit and housing were also cited.